aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit6-Intro.md

 ## Architecture

-In this hands-on lab, the architecture diagram illustrates a DNS configuration within a virtual network in Azure.
-The setup is part of the ContosoResourceGroup located in the East US region.
-It includes a Private DNS Zone named contoso.com, which is linked to a virtual network (CoreServicesVnet) using a VNetLink.
-This virtual network has a CIDR block of 10.20.0.0/16 and contains a subnet called DatabaseSubnet with a CIDR block of 10.20.20.0/24.
-Within this subnet, two virtual machines, TestVM1 and TestVM2, are deployed, with IP addresses 10.20.20.4 and 10.20.20.5, respectively.
-The DNS zone enables internal name resolution, allowing these VMs to automatically register their hostnames (TestVM1.contoso.com and TestVM2.contoso.com) within the DNS zone, ensuring seamless name resolution across the network.
+In this hands-on lab, the architecture flow includes several key components.
+You’ll start by setting up the ContosoResourceGroup in the East US region.
+Central to the architecture is a Private DNS Zone named contoso.com, linked to a virtual network (CoreServicesVnet) via a VNetLink.
+This virtual network, with a CIDR block of 10.20.0.0/16, contains a subnet called DatabaseSubnet (CIDR block 10.20.20.0/24).
+Within this subnet, two virtual machines, TestVM1 and TestVM2, are deployed with IP addresses 10.20.20.4 and 10.20.20.5, respectively.
+The DNS zone facilitates internal name resolution, allowing these VMs to automatically register their hostnames (TestVM1.contoso.com and TestVM2.contoso.com), ensuring seamless name resolution across the network.

 ## Architecture Diagram